Amazon Echo MoneySaving hacks – get Alexa for less

 Echo six-month cheapest price history

-The graph below shows the cheapest price each Echo device fell to during each month since Black Friday 2018.
-Last year, Prime Day (mid-July) had the same cheapest prices we saw during Black Friday, but it's not included here as we've used data from CamelCamelCamel which goes back six months.
+The graph below shows the cheapest price each Echo device fell to during each month from Black Friday 2018 to May 2019.
+Last year, Prime Day (mid-July) had the same cheapest prices we saw during Black Friday, but it's not included here as we've used six month's worth of data from CamelCamelCamel.

 See the device images for which colour relates to which Echo